CEOs Weigh Web 2.0 CRM Benefits, Risks

 In the survey, six out of 10 companies queried claimed they had already suffered data breaches that cost an average of $2 million per incident, a total of $1.1 billion in losses in less than a year.

-Just last week, a mouseover hack on Twitter redirected followers of the popular microblogging service to porn sites that then infested thousands of enterprise PCs and mobile devices with spam and malware.
+Just last week, a mouseover hack on Twitter redirected followers of the popular microblogging service to Adult content sites that then infested thousands of enterprise PCs and mobile devices with spam and malware.

 Still, the allure of more sales — 75 percent of respondents said that the expanded use of Web 2.0 apps had created new revenue streams — can be too enticing to keep businesses from banning workers from accessing the sites.